zeta-division-dev/zeta-app-page/policy.md

 title: Privacy Policy
 ---

-This privacy policy applies to the ZETA_DIVISION_dev app (hereby referred to as "Application") for mobile devices that was created by GANYMEDE Inc. (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the ZETA DIVISION App (hereby referred to as "Application") for mobile devices that was created by GANYMEDE Inc. (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 **Information Collection and Use**